-In the days before television, newsreel producers each year assigned cameras to film three visually rich, set-piece spectacles that represented Canada to theatre audiences nationwide: the opening of Parliament, the Calgary Stampede, and the Eaton’s Santa Claus parade.
+In the days before television, newsreel producers each year assigned cameras to film three visually rich, set-piece spectacles that represented Canada to theatre audiences nationwide: the opening of Parliament, the Calgary Stampede and the Eaton’s Santa Claus parade.
 One of these is gone.

 A Mile Of Make Believe recounts with warmth and nostalgia the Christmas extravaganza sponsored by a family-owned corporation once the largest retailer in the country.
-This is not a dry municipal history; Eaton’s in its heyday sponsored Santa parades from Edmonton to Montréal.
+This is not a dry municipal history.
+Eaton’s in its heyday sponsored Santa parades from Edmonton to Montréal.
 Author Steve Penfold, an associate professor at the University of Toronto, has crafted a smart and funny account of a lost piece of Canadiana.

-Eaton’s did not invent the Santa parade; A Mile Of Make-Believe traces the roots of the retail observance to a local department store sponsorship in Peoria, Illinois in 1888.
+Eaton’s did not invent the Santa parade.
+A Mile Of Make-Believe traces the roots of the retail observance to a local department store sponsorship in Peoria, Illinois in 1888.
 Yet none eclipsed Eaton’s in scale or scope.
-It was “an assault on the eyes and ears”, writes Penfold.
+It was “an assault on the eyes and ears,” writes Penfold.
 One Toronto parade featured a Mother Goose float that filled half a city block.
 The Montréal parade was fronted by the military band for the Black Watch pounding out Jingle Bells.

 “The company expended stunning resources on the events,” says Penfold.
-“By the 1950s, the parade ate up more than half the company’s public relations budget” – the equivalent of $1.3 million at its peak.
+“By the 1950s, the parade ate up more than half the company’s public relations budget,” the equivalent of $1.3 million at its peak.

 “As a corporate spectacle that experienced its golden years in the middle decades of the twentieth century, the Eaton’s Santa Claus was one example of a powerful new form of commercial life and culture holiday – the Christmas pageant,” the author notes.

-The producer of the longest-running Toronto spectacle was Jack Brockie, who’d joined Eaton’s in 1914 and for decades ran a year-round team of carpenters and seamstresses preparing for the Christmas wonder.
+The producer of the longest-running Toronto spectacle was Jack Brockie.
+He joined Eaton’s in 1914 and for decades ran a year-round team of carpenters and seamstresses preparing for the Christmas wonder.
 Brockie was the “man in the grey flannel suit with an eye for colour” and a love of children.
 “Every year I go along University Avenue and look at the expressions on their faces – white faces, black faces, yellow faces, along together for their Santa,” Brockie wrote a friend.